No passwords, no registration, no paywalls, no popups, no AI

 - Jefferson, Wisconsin

-Kim, The first thing I would suggest is switching to a non-chelated cleaner.
+A. Kim, The first thing I would suggest is switching to a non-chelated cleaner.
 I have experience treating both, and I believe not only will they be easier to deal with as waste, but they will also outperform the chelated cleaners.

 You did not specify if your system is running continuous flow or batch treating.
 My preferred method is continuous flowing rinse waters, with concentrates routed to a separate dump tank for treatment.
 After neutralization and the addition of polymer, the concentrates should be pumped through the filter press.

 Effluent from the filter press should be routed to the waste rinse water tank for second treatment as well as the dilution effect of any possible remaining residuals.
 As far as treatment, I have tried several methods of treating waste cleaners.
 My best luck has been with ferric sulphate and industrial grade hydrogen peroxide.
 Sulfuric acid should be used to drop the pH until all cleaner is reacted.
-This may not happen until you reach 2.5-3.0! pH.
+This may not happen until you reach pH 2.5-3.0!

 From this point the pH should be raised to about 4.5-5.0 pH.
 For a 300-gallon tank add approximately 4 gallons of ferric sulphate.
 Follow this with 10 gallons of hydrogen peroxide.
 After letting the treated cleaner react with the iron and peroxide for about an hour, gradually add caustic soda to raise the pH to 7.0-7.5.
-With the addition of the caustic, the mixture will foam up so be sure not to over due it.
+With the addition of the caustic, the mixture will foam up so be sure not to overdo it.
 This works very well with non-chelated cleaners.

 Good Luck,